Is Professional Face Painting Safe for Kids? (Vancouver Parent Guide)

 • Known cosmetic allergies

 A professional artist should always be willing to decline service if there are visible skin concerns.
+That is a sign of professionalism — not inconvenience.

 Why Quality Paint Brands Matter